Death of Luo Changqing: Investigation

-The case was initially classified as a wounding after Luo sustained the life-threatening injuries.
-The investigation was assigned to the New Territories North Regional Crime Unit.
-The case was later upgraded to a murder following his death, as the police believed that the attacker had "maliciously" and "deliberately" hit Luo with the brick.
+The case was initially classified as a wounding, and assigned to the New Territories North Regional Crime Unit.
+Following Luo's death, it was upgraded to murder, as the police believed that the attacker had "maliciously" and "deliberately" struck Luo with the brick.
 The case was referred to the Coroner's Court for follow-up.
 The police offered an HK$800,000 reward for information on the killer.

-Senior Superintendent Chan Tin-chu said that the police collected footage from nearby CCTV cameras to assist with their investigation, but that they also found that some of the cameras had been damaged by protesters.
-He told reporters that "Those in black first threw metal rods and bricks at the residents while Luo was believed to have used a mobile phone to film the scene.
+After police reviewed CCTV footage and noted that some nearby cameras had been damaged by protesters, Senior Superintendent Chan Tin-chu told reporters that "Those in black first threw metal rods and bricks at the residents while Luo was believed to have used a mobile phone to film the scene.
 Then someone in black darted forward and threw a brick at his head."

-On 13 December 2019, five suspects—three men and two women, aged 15 to 18—were arrested in Sheung Shui and Tai Po in connection with murder, wounding, and participation in a riot.
-They were detained at the New Territories North Regional Headquarters in Tai Po for further inquiries.
-The police learned about these suspects after examination of online and CCTV footage of the area.
-They stated that some of the five suspects threw bricks and wounded people, but that no footage had shown that they threw bricks directly at the now-deceased man.
-They remarked that the five could have acted as accomplices in a joint enterprise when it comes to the murder case, but that further legal advice would be sought.
-They also said that one of them, a 16-year-old boy, had hurled bricks at a 61-year-old man whose left retina was damaged.
-The suspects were released on bail pending further inquiries and were required to report back to the police.
+On 13 December 2019, five suspects – three men and two women, aged 15 to 18 – were arrested in Sheung Shui and Tai Po on suspicion of murder, wounding, and participation in a riot, police having identified the suspects after examination of online and CCTV footage of the area.
+The suspects were detained at New Territories North Regional Headquarters in Tai Po for further inquiry.
+Police stated that while some of the five threw bricks and wounded certain individuals – one of them, a 16-year-old boy, having hurled bricks at a 61-year-old man whose left retina was damaged – no footage showed any of them directly throwing a brick at the now-deceased man.
+The five suspects were released on bail.